 Horses can have colic for innumerable reasons and even with veterinarian care, the cause can go undiscovered.
-It’s important to remember that colic is actually a symptom, not a disease in itself.
+It’s important to remember that colic is a symptom, not a disease in itself.
 So because it is a symptom of another problem, there is no one sure-fire treatment that will alleviate all colics.
-Some colics may be just a 'tummy ache' from a change in the weather or mental upset.
+Some colics might be just a "tummy ache" from a change in the weather or mental upset.
 Or, colic symptoms may indicate a far more serious, even life-threatening problem.

 Common Causes of Colic

-The distress that a horse is in while it colics indicates that there is something going wrong with the digestive system.
-Here are some common reasons your horse may be exhibiting colic symptoms.
+The distress that a horse is in while it colics indicates that something is going wrong with the digestive system.
+Here are some common reasons your horse may be exhibiting colic symptoms:

 - Senior horses in response to rapid air pressure changes may develop spasmodic colic.
 (No conclusive clinical information supports this claim.)